-The Campaign Staffer Who Says Trump Tried to Kiss Her
+And Then Donald Trump Walked Into the RV

 Alva, who thinks she is just going to grow her event-planning business in Alabama, receives a phone call after the rally.
 “They ask me if I can pack my bags and go to Missouri,” says Alva, who has the title of director of outreach and coalitions.
 “It sounds like a good opportunity.
 There are still a lot of candidates in the race, and so I talk with my family, make sure my four kids are taken care of, and I go to Missouri.
 Then it’s just kind of traveling from state to state to state.
 I’m in a bubble.
 I’m out with the voters and supporters, or with people who are on the fence, or coming up with concepts, or rounding up people to go knock on doors.
 It’s a bunch of lonely people out in this world, okay?
 It’s a bunch of lonely people who want to feel heard, and they are vulnerable.
 Not the white supremacists.
 Not those people, but the vulnerable people who are put in that echo chamber, where bad information about Trump is ‘fake news’ and ‘can’t be true.’”

 Alva is eventually promoted to director of operations for Florida, and runs the state’s three “mobile offices.”
-Showing the extraordinary stamina that seems to be required of campaign women, especially Black women—in this case, Alva doesn’t encounter a single other Black women on the road trying to elect Trump—Alva commits herself to taking the three RVs to every county in Florida, which is how she arrives in Tampa with the Donald’s mug decorating her vehicle and his pudgy self heading toward her.
+Showing the extraordinary stamina that seems to be required of campaign women, especially Black women—in this case, Alva doesn’t encounter a single other Black woman on the road trying to elect Trump—Alva commits herself to taking the three RVs to every county in Florida, which is how she arrives in Tampa with the Donald’s mug decorating her vehicle and his pudgy self heading toward her.

 “What are you wearing, Alva?”
 I ask.